Elite50/slate/source/includes/_profile-object.md

  | PhoneCallNumber | The phone number that was called
  | PhoneCallResult | The result of the phone call placed
  | PhoneCallLength | The length of the phone call in seconds
+ | PhoneCallUser | The Crowdskout user who placed the phone call
  | PhoneCallType | The type of phone call
 PhoneNumbers | PhoneNumber | The phone number for the profile
  | PhoneType | The type of phone that the number reaches